DigitPaint/roger/doc/rogerfile.md

-# Mockupfile
+# Rogerfile

-The mockupfile is where all the project configuration for releasing, serving etc. happens.
+The rogerfile is where all the project configuration for releasing, serving etc. happens.

 ## Example